 At the PRC, known active nest sites were distributed rather evenly throughout large contiguous hardwood/wetland complexes during 1999.
-The average distance between nests within these complexes was $1.5 \text{ km} \pm 0.26 \text{ km} (0.93 \text{ mi} \pm 0.16 \text{ mi})$.
-In large contiguous areas of suitable habitat in Maryland and Georgia the average distance between nest sites was 2.1 km and 2.0 km, respectively (Stewart 1949, Howell and Chapman 1997).
-Uniform nest site spacing is a phenomenon that typically happens in large contiguous areas of suitable nesting habitat in order to abate territorial overlap, thus reducing interference in breeding and hunting among pairs (Howell and Chapman 1997).
-This phenomenon was evident at the PRC during this study, which suggests that large areas of the PRC Forest Management Unit offer suitable nesting habitat for the red-shouldered hawk, provided sufficient prey base is available in a given year.
-Uniform nest spacing at the IR, GA, and TC forest area was not as apparent.
+The average distance between nests within these complexes was 1.5 km + 0.26 km (0.93 mi + 0.16 mi).
+In large contiguous areas of suitable habitat in Maryland and Georgia, the average distance between nest sites was 2.1 km and 2.0 km, respectively (Stewart 1949, Howell and Chapman 1997).
+Uniform nest site spacing is a phenomenon that typically happens in large contiguous areas of suitable nesting habitat in order to abate territorial overlap, thus reducing interference in breeding and hunting among pairs

+(Howell and Chapman 1997).
+This phenomenon was evident in the PRC during this study, which suggests that large areas of the PRC Forest Management Unit offer suitable nesting habitat for the redshouldered hawk, provided sufficient prey base is available in a given year.
+Uniform nest spacing at the other state forest areas was not as apparent (however data analysis is still being conducted and will be reported on in the final project report).
 This could be attributed to differences in landscape composition.
-Also, fragmented ownership patterns did not allow entire forest complexes to be surveyed due to private in-holdings.
+Also, fragmented ownership patterns did not allow entire forest complexes to be surveyed due to private inholdings.